 Location of residency: MinnesotaView website Save Need help writing this grant?

 Note: ECP funds are available on a first-come, first-serve basis for approved, eligible projects.
-Up to 5 Rounds will be held.
-Deadlines for each round are as follows:
+Up to 5 Rounds will be held from Sept through May.
+Deadlines for each round are above.

 Grant Program Summary

 The Minnesota Department of Natural Resources (DNR) manages the CPL program to provide competitive matching grants from $5,000 up to $400,000 to local, regional, state, and national nonprofit organizations and government entities.
 Grants must restore, protect or enhance prairies, wetlands, forests, or habitat for fish, game, or wildlife in Minnesota.
 A 10% match of non-state funds is required for all grants.
 The match may be cash or in-kind resources.
 The amount and source of match must be identified at the time of application.
 Total project costs may not exceed $575,000.
 CPL is a reimbursement-based grant program.